fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 character except `<>.,;:=?*[]`.
 (Note the list includes '.', so it can only be used as the extension delimiter.)

+Filenames may be entered in lower case, but are converted to upper case in the disk directory.

 Some file attribute flags are stored in the high bits of some of the filename bytes, e.g. setting the high bit of the first character in the extension indicates that the file is read-only.